deadbok/eal_programming/tools_live_demo/README.md

  * A Python tool to generate SQL database creation commands from a PlantUML database diagram.

-This all relies havely on [PlantUML - http://plantuml.com](http://plantuml.com)
+This all relies heavely on [PlantUML - http://plantuml.com](http://plantuml.com)